ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 String functions are appreciably slower (> 10x) than explicit type conversions with indices.
 The above queries always require a full table scan and processing of every row.
 While these queries will still be fast on a small dataset such as this, performance will degrade on larger datasets.

-The flexibility this approach provides comes at a clear performance and syntax cost and should be used for highly dynamic objects in the schema only.
+This approach's flexibility comes at a clear performance and syntax cost, and it should be used only for highly dynamic objects in the schema.

 #### Simple JSON Functions